Total Pageviews

 The sailor who had this job was called a Barrelman as in the early days that was what was used, simply a barrel or basket

-Fun Fact; the basket used to contain a crow (hence the name) as the ships navigator would use one as a guide in bad weather as it instinctively flew towards land
+A) From the Vikings folklore, the basket used to contain a crow in a cage which was released (hence the name) as then the ships navigator would use it as a guide in bad weather, because the bird instinctively flew towards land

 So as we had out on our journey the Capitan in charge asked me to grab the wheel as a few of his students where having some issues with the sails